VT Book Arts Guild “MailB.A.G.” November 2014

 We meet at the Unitarian Universalist Society Church located at 152 Pearl Street in Burlington, VT.
 We will be in the Sophia Fahs Community Room, a large room located in the basement.
 Click here for more information on directions/parking.

-Join us for a card or mini-book exchange B.A.G.-style called Book Blitz and Card Tricks.
+Join us for our always-popular annual November tradition: Member-led mini hands-on workshops in the form of a card or mini-book exchange that we call Book Blitz and Card Tricks.
 Get prepared now and join in the fun!

 Please feel free to join in the fun even if you don’t have time to prepare cards or mini-books to bring.
-We did a similar program last November and there was more than enough to go around.
-Like last year, expect to go home with some great new ideas, several new tricks up your sleeve, and a few new cards for the season.
+We do a similar program every November and there is more than enough to go around.
+As in years past, expect to go home with some great new ideas, several new tricks up your sleeve, and a few new cards for the season.

 Things to bring: